markusewalker/friday-night-bytes/README.md

   <img src="assets/logo.png" alt="Friday Night Bytes Logo" width="300">
 </div>

-Friday Night Bytes is a **proof of concept** sports game checker that demonstrates automated data collection from sports websites.
-Utilizing `sportsipy`, this project showcases how to build a game-checking application with robust error handling and timezone management.
+Friday Night Bytes is a **proof of concept** sports game checker that demonstrates automated data collection using the unofficial ESPN API.
+This is an educational project that showcases how to build a game-checking application with multiple options of checking games.

+## DISCLAIMER
+As previously mentioned, this is a public API provided by ESPN, Additionally, I am not affiliated with ESPN nor am I responsible for any usage of this API.
+This project is solely for educational purposes.
+Please use this API responsibly and ensure that you are abiding by ESPN's terms of service.

-**⚠️ CI/CD Limitations**: Sports data providers (like sports-reference.com) actively block automated requests from GitHub Actions and other CI environments.
+**⚠️ Note on Potential CI/CD Limitations**: Sports data providers actively block automated requests from GitHub Actions and other CI environments.
 This is expected behavior and demonstrates real-world challenges in web scraping.

-**✅ Local Usage**: The application works locally, just not with Github Actions.

 _Leagues / Sports currently supported_
 - National Basketball Associaton (NBA) :basketball: